This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 The Truly Dangerous

-Are There Any Good Alternatives to Rawhide?
+Are There Any Good Alternatives?

 Many vets recommend natural alternatives to Rawhide.
 But, like all things, these dog treats also have pros and cons to consider.